OliverGaskill/Terraform-Pipeline/README.md

 ✅ Terraform Plan (on Pull Request)
 Path: .github/workflows/terraform-plan.yml
-Trigger: Pull Requests to the main branch (only when .tf files under modules/** are changed)
+Trigger: Pull Requests to the main branch

 This workflow performs the following: